Score Matching for Truncated Density Estimation on a Manifold: Experiments

-Consider an application of estimating the probable locations of extreme storm events in the United States of America (USA) \citep{storm}.
+Consider an application where the task is to estimate the probable locations of extreme storm events in the U.S., with dataset given by \citet{storm}.
 Whilst storms are not restricted to land, observations of these events only happen on land and within the country's borders.
-Furthermore, the large area spanned by the USA is significant enough that the curvature of its surface will affect any estimation, highlighting the need for considering estimating densities on a manifold.
+Furthermore, the large area spanned by the U.S. is significant enough that the curvature of its surface will affect any estimation, highlighting the need for considering density estimation on a truncated manifold.

-We hypothesise that more storms are likely to occur on the East Coast of the USA, and spread across the land from there.
+We hypothesise that more storms are likely to occur on the East Coast of the U.S., and spread across the land from there.
 We assume there is a true storm `centre' where most storms will be spread out from beyond the country's eastern border \citep{earthclim}.

-Assuming the data can be modelled accurately by a von Mises-Fisher distribution, we estimate the mean direction $\mb\mu$.
-The estimates $\mb{\hat{\mu}}$ for both MLE and generalised manifold score matching estimation are given in Figure \ref{fig:storms}.
-Included in the figure is a kernel density estimate of storm points of origin, which are calculated via a post-storm analysis, after a storm is observed \cite{hurdat}.
-Not surprisingly, we see that $\mb{\hat{\mu}}$ given by MLE is at the center of the dataset, whereas the truncated manifold score matching estimate is further South East, closer to the storm origins.
+Assuming the data can be modelled accurately by a von Mises-Fisher distribution, we produce an estimate of the mean direction, $\mb{\hat\mu}$.
+The estimates for both MLE and TMSM are given in Figure \ref{proj2:fig:storms}.
+Included in the figure is a kernel density estimate of storm points of origin, which are calculated via a post-storm analysis, after a storm is observed \citet{hurdat}.
+Unsurprisingly, we see that $\mb{\hat\mu}$ given by MLE is at the center of the dataset, whereas the truncated manifold score matching estimate is further South East, closer to the storm origins.